 - Inspect electrical connections periodically

-Future Trends In Hybrid Renewable Energy Systems
+Hybrid Renewable Energy Future Trends

 More Efficient Batteries